Stuttering in Children

 to slow down speech and learn to breathe while speaking.

-What are the complications of stuttering?
+What are the possible complications of stuttering in a child?

 Complications of stuttering may include:

 - Limited participation in some activities

 How can I help my child live with stuttering?

 Here are tips to help your child manage stuttering: